Like to hear some of the old songs? Click here. |

 those Japanese boys in China.

 After returning to Japan after the war in 1947, she was saying Hello-OK to American troops in Japan, and made a trip to the United States in 1949.
 She knew how to live.
-After her trip, she sang "San Francisco no China Town" in 1950.
+After her trip, she sang "San Francisco-no China Town" (San Francisco's China Town) in 1950.

 - Let us hear this song and other songs we heard from the Japanese broadcasting.